My poem, Daughter of Mary Magdalene, has been published on The Ooze website.

 Carolyn Custis James does a wonderful job of exploring the word ezer and its military connotations in her book, Lost Women of the Bible: Finding Strength & Significance through Their Stories, in the chapter on Eve.
 She translates ezer as “strong helper.”
 Woman was created in the image of God to be a helper to the man as God was a helper to Israel.
 But this does not make her superior to the man.
 That’s where the second word of the phrase comes in: cenedgo, which means standing or sitting face to face.
 It means equal.
 So the full translation of ezer cenedgo is a powerful helper equal to.
 Woman was created to be a powerful helper equal to the man the way God is a powerful helper to God’s people.

 The next woman I want to look at in the New Testament is Priscilla (or Prisca).
 Priscilla ran a business with her husband, Aquilla.
 They made tents together.
 They worked in Corinth with Paul where they heard the Gospel and were saved (Acts 18:1-3).
 Later the couple would meet Apollos who had heard only of John’s baptism and not heard of Jesus’ death, resurrection, and ascension or the baptism of the Holy Spirit.
 When Priscilla and Aquilla heard him, they took him aside and “explained the Way of God to him more accurately” (v.
 26).
-They also lead a home church when Paul wrote his letter to the Romans (Romans 16:3-5).
+They also led a home church when Paul wrote his letter to the Romans (Romans 16:3-5).
 It is very odd during this time for a wife’s name to be mentioned before her husband’s, and yet four times Priscilla’s name is put before her husband’s.
 Many scholars believe that she was the dominant one in ministry: the teacher and pastor of the churches that met in their home.

 *Exodus 18:4; Deuteronomy 33:7, 26, 29; Psalm 20:2; 33:20; 70:5; 89:19; 115:9-11; 121:1-2; 124:8; 146:5; and Hosea 13:9.